Ritual purification: Judaism

 The Hebrew Bible mentions a number of situations when ritual purification is required, including following menstruation (niddah), childbirth, sexual relations, nocturnal emission, unusual bodily fluids, skin disease, death (corpse uncleanness), and certain animal sacrifices.
 Generally, the ritual in these circumstances consists of immersing the whole body in a special bath (a mikveh).
 In addition, the oral law specifies other situations when ritual purification is required, such as after performing excretory functions, meals, and waking.
 In these circumstances, typically, only the hands are washed.

 These regulations were variously observed by the Israelites.
 Purification was required so ritually impure individuals would not defile the Tabernacle and receive the kareth or execution.
 Nowadays, in the absence of the Temple in Jerusalem, many of the Torah's laws about purification have no practical implication and are no longer observed.
 However, purification from the niddah status is still observed by contemporary Orthodox Jews and (with some modifications and additional leniencies) some Conservative Jews, as its practical implications are highly relevant: a woman who is impure with this status is forbidden to have sexual contact with her husband.

 Corpse uncleanness, or coming into contact with a corpse, is considered the ultimate impurity.
 It cannot be purified through immersion in a mikveh alone, but also requires sprinkling with the ashes of the red heifer.
-Since the red heifer no longer exists, this form of impurity cannot be removed.
-Currently, all individuals are assumed to possess the impurity of death.
+Since the red heifer no longer exists, this form of impurity cannot be removed, so all individuals are assumed to possess the impurity of death.
 This has a few practical implications: it prohibits Jews from entering the site of the Temple in Jerusalem and prohibits eating certain foods (such as terumah) which may only be eaten when pure.